DIY Finishing

 Renaissance Wax - restorers' wax and more

-A few years ago, talking to someone who did restorations, he came up with a wax he used and really liked, but unfortunately it was very expensive.
+Some years ago, in talking to someone who did restorations, it came up about a wax he used that he really liked, but unfortunately was very expensive.
 It was called Renaissance Wax and was a very popular product with connoisseurs.
 My curiosity piqued, I tried to find out as much as I could about this wonder product.
-Time passed and the information remained there, somewhere, in a drawer of the mind and was reactivated when I saw, on a profile site, a discussion between wood enthusiasts.
-I thought that maybe there were others eager to know more about Renaissance Wax, so I decided to tell you a bit of what I learned.
+Time passed and the information remained there, somewhere in a drawer in the back of my mind and was reactivated when I saw, on a profile site, a discussion between people who are passionate about wood.
+I thought that there might be others out there eager to know more about Renaissance Wax, so I decided to share some of what I learned.

-It is not a ordinary wax used for finishing wood.
+It is not a ordinary wood finishing wax.
 It was formulated in the early 1950s by technicians and museographers at the British Museum.
-They raised the problem of the lack of a conservation product that would be as inert and protective as possible, following meetings with representatives of the art world.
+In meetings with representatives from the art world, they raised the problem of the lack of a conservation product that was as inert and protective as possible.
 The waxes used until then, beeswax and carnauba wax, either contained acids or became acidic over time.

 renaissance wax